rladiesstl/intro-meetup4-oct-2021/README.md

 ## Materials for the R-Ladies St. Louis meetup on October 26, 2021

-### Getting Started with R

-About R-Ladies St. Louis Intro slides: TBD

-Materials for the workshop in this repo include:
-  - R script entitled "RLADIESSTL-ggplot2-october-2021.R"

 ### Preparing for the Workshop

 Please install R and RStudio prior to the workshop (https://www.youtube.com/watch?v=NZxSA80lF1I)